This article was first published on 26 April 2022.

 It is priced at SGD43 at Sephora.

-To drain lymph nodes: From your temples, drag the tool down towards your jaw and neck.
+To drain lymph nodes, go from your temples, drag the tool down towards your jaw and neck.

-To relieve tension: If you feel a slight headache coming, you can hold and press the gua sha tool between your eyebrows.
+To relieve tension, you can hold and press the gua sha tool between your eyebrows.

 Et voila, you've done your first gua sha facial massage!
 You can do gua sha every day, in the morning or at night, depending on whether you want to depuff your face or relieve accumulated tension respectively.
 Just remember to be very light-handed so you don't cause intense bruising or broken skin.